Muhammad Rashid (field hockey, born 1941): Suffix Senior

 In 1968, another player Abdul Rashid (field hockey, born 1947) also started playing in the Pakistan hockey team.
 Therefore, to differentiate between them, suffixes 'Senior' and 'Junior' were added to their names and they were then on called Rashid Senior and Rashid Junior.
-Both played together in a number of international matches between 1968-69.
+Both played together in a number of international matches between 1968 and 1969.

 Death

 Muhammad Rashid died on 26 January 2009 in Rawalpindi.
-He was laid to rest in the metroplitan's Harley Street graveyard.
+He was laid to rest in the metropolitan's Harley Street graveyard.